Green-Arrowhead-LLP/jbloxdb/README.md

 Note: jbloxDB provides no built-in authentication or authorization.
 Your wrapper should handle security.

-jbloxDB is wrapper-agnostic — you can build custom wrappers using HTTP, messaging queues, etc.
+jbloxDB is wrapper-agnostic — you could build custom wrappers using HTTP, messaging queues, etc.

 --------